folkersm/tilecombatgame/README.md

 # TileCombatGame
-This is a board game I created that I am making into a video game.
+I made a board game, now I'm programming it as a computer game.